 22. See eagles at Starved Rock State Park

 Winter, spring, summer or fall, all you have to do is haul your crew to Starved Rock State Park for hiking with a stellar view.
 Starting in mid-January, thousands of eagles migrate to Starved Rock State Park and stay through March.
 They’re easy to spot as they soar through the sky or perch on the treetops.
 Bring binoculars!

 23. Experience the lit magic at Brookfield Zoo

 Chicagoland’s largest lights festival, Holiday Magic at Brookfield Zoo features over one million LED lights.
 Not only will indoor exhibits remain open for animal sightings, but guests can take part in singing to animals and special zoo chats with the experts.

 24. Ski the slopes of the western ‘burbs

 Board in the ‘burbs at Four Lakes, where snowboarding and skiing is located smack-dab in Lisle, making for an easy “mountain” getaway without the headache of road trippin’.
 Affordable season passes, a smaller terrain, and private and group ski or snowboarding instruction make it an ideal winter recreation spot for families or first timers.

-Cap off a pretty great 2017 with a kid-loved performance with the men in blue.
+Look ahead to capping off a pretty great 2019 with a kid-loved performance with the men in blue.
 Kiddos will be transformed into members of the blue crew with pre-show face painting and will party like it’s 1999 with a pretend midnight countdown after the show, complete with party hats, noisemakers and a special performance of “Auld Lang Syne”.

 — Maria Chambers & Amy Bizzarri